 - 1 cup white chocolate melting wafers

-- 3 tbsp candy canes crushed
+- 3 tablespoon candy canes crushed

 - Preheat the oven to 325°.Line a large rimmed baking sheet (13×18) with parchment paper.
 This step cannot be skipped!!!
 Without the parchment your brittle will bake ONTO the pan!